Powerlearnproject/se-day1-assignment-wizerdy44/README.md

           Waterfall: Building accounting software for a bank where requirements are fixed and well-defined.
           Agile: Developing a social media app where features need to change based on user feedback.
 ***************************************************************************************************************
-QUIZ: Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

 ANSWER:
           Software Developer: Writes and maintains code, implements features, fixes bugs, and collaborates with designers and testers to ensure functionality and performance.